RoboJackets/robocup-software/docs/source/installation.rst

 .com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview>`_.
 For Mac
 users, Ubuntu 22.04 can be emulated in a virtual machine.
 For M1 Macs specifically, using the arm64 version of Ubuntu 22.04 with the application UTM has worked in the past.
+If you need the Ubuntu 22.04 image, see the SW lead.

 First, clone the repository from GitHub: